 Prep: 30 minutes

 Total time: An hour or overnight, or whatever.

 Makes: a Chinet plate-full

-- A couple of drops of red food coloring if you want the Technicolor look, as seen in these photos.
+A couple of drops of red food coloring if you want the Technicolor look.

 That’s it!
 Fast and easy and very likely to become Christmas gifts for kids’ teachers, so if you’re a teacher reading this, you should let me know right quick if you’re a diabetic.

 If you like this recipe, check out my other delicious #CHEERWINESUMMER treats!

 🍒 Cheerwine Brownie Recipe

 🍒 Cheerwine Old School, Hand-Churned Ice Cream Recipe